Integrate

 The two flows

 1. Agent verified.
 Trusted agent providers (OpenAI, Anthropic, Cursor, etc.) assert a user's identity with an ID-JAG.
-The service verifies the assertion and returns credentials for the matched user synchronously.
+The service verifies the assertion and returns a service-signed identity_assertion for the matched user synchronously.

 2. User claimed.
-OTP-based registration.
+The user authorizes the agent by confirming a code on a page your service owns — no agent-provider participation required.
 The service can be configured for one of two entrypoints:

 • Anonymous start.
-The agent self-registers without an identity and receives a credential scoped to pre-claim permissions immediately.
-The agent (or user) can run the OTP claim at any time before the registration expires to bind the credential to a real user and upgrade scopes.
+The agent self-registers without an identity and receives a pre-claim identity_assertion immediately.
+The agent (or user) can run the claim ceremony at any time before the registration expires to bind the registration to a real user and upgrade scopes.

-• Email required.
-The agent must supply a user email at registration.
-The service emails an OTP; no credential is issued until the agent completes the claim.
+• Email (service_auth).
+The agent supplies a user email at registration as a login_hint.
+No assertion is issued until the user completes the claim ceremony.
 Use this when pre-claim usage is unacceptable.

 Minimum implementation